ArenKDesai/Aren-s-Notes/botany lec.md

 ### Xerophytes
 These have adaptations to minimize water loss.
 This is usually a thick epidermis and cuticle, stomata sunken into cryptes, and energy being allocated to the roots.

 One interesting xerophyte is **cacti** and other **succulents**.
 These have water-storing tissues to keep as much water as possible.
-Cacti have leaves modified into spines that reduce water loss and defend the p
+Cacti have leaves modified into spines that reduce water loss and defend the plant, while the stem conducts photosynthesis and store water.